Walking East Shore of Loch Lomond in the Trossachs National Park

 Heading further north up the eastern side of the loch is Mallarochy Bay camp and caravan site which is still open at this time of year.
 There the loch is still and the leafless trees dark against the water and sky.
 The mist is creeping over the headland.

 After Millarochy bay another campsite at Cashel.
-This smaller site is closed for the winter but the low winter sun poking though the trees is nonetheless stunning.
+This smaller site is closed for the winter but the low winter sun poking through the trees is nonetheless stunning.
 This popular camping site in the summer lies at the foot of Queen Elizabeth Forest, planted with native species in the 1990's, partly funded by the National Lottery.
-The nearby Cashel Farm has an exhibition hall and a well maintained small apple orchard to visit.
+The nearby Cashel Farm has an exhibition hall and a well-maintained small apple orchard to visit.

 Still further up the loch is Sallochy Bay.
 There are some good walks from this location which we have blogged about in the past.
 One route follows the shoreline around Sallochy point, the other is up into the hills to the ruins of a once busy farm steading.